 We work with community groups, Distribution Network Operators, authorities, research bodies and technology companies to drive innovation in local energy generation, local supply, local demand and local financing.

-In partnership with Highlands and Islands Enterprise (HIE),Community Energy Scotland has recently begun work on an exciting new concept called Local Energy Economies.
-This idea describes a system where energy is generated, distributed and used locally, with the cost of energy infrastructure supported through local finance, such as community shares.
+Community Energy Scotland champions a concept called the Local Energy Economy.
+This idea describes a system where energy is generated, distributed and used locally.
+The cost of energy infrastructure may be supported through local finance, such as community shares.